Medical professionals constantly juggle their day-to-day practice with the business side of things.

 Hiring an accountant for your medical practice goes beyond just crunching numbers.
 A good accountant will maximise your tax return through doctor tax deductions and help you with business planning for your practice.

-So, in this guide, we will explore why doctors need a specialised accountant and what you should look for when choosing an accountant in the medical industry.
+So, in this guide, we will explore why those in the medical industry need specialised financial assistance and what you should look for when choosing accountants for doctors.

 What Is Personal Services Income?

-There are a number of rules that apply to individuals who earn a PSI income to avoid having them sidestep their tax obligations by paying less tax and having access to greater tax deductions compared to employees.
+A number of rules apply to individuals who earn a PSI income to avoid having them sidestep their tax obligations by paying less tax and having access to greater tax deductions compared to employees.

 Accounting Services: Tax Planning

-For example, the Australian Taxation Office (ATO) allows doctors to claim a wide range of tax deductions each year, including travel expenses, medical registrations and motor vehicle expenses.
+For example, the ATO allows doctors to claim a wide range of tax deductions each year, including travel expenses, medical registrations and motor vehicle expenses.

 How you structure your medical career can also be beneficial as part of tax minimisation strategies.
-For example, if you’re currently operating as a contractor, it may be wise to start operating through a company structure.
+Say you’re currently operating as a contractor, it may be wise to start operating through a company structure.

-However, you can’t set up a company solely for tax minimisation reasons because the ATO may view that as a tax avoidance scheme.
-So, that’s why it’s important to engage the services of an accountant for doctors to avoid getting into unnecessary hot water.
+However, you can’t set up a company solely for tax minimisation, as the ATO may view that as a tax avoidance scheme.
+Again, engaging in the services of a doctor accountant can help you with tax compliance and avoid any unnecessary hot water.

-Medical accounting can also be beneficial when it comes to GST compliance.
-The way medical practices handle GST has fundamental consequences for how much revenue they’ll generate over time, so it pays to get this right from day one.
+Medical accounting can also prove beneficial regarding GST compliance.
+How a private practice handles GST fundamentally affects how much revenue they’ll generate over time, so it pays to get this right from day one.

 Financial Services: Business Advice

-Beyond tax preparation and bookkeeping services, specialist accountants who are experts in medical accounting can also provide specialist advice to help you manage and grow your medical practice, which can be an invaluable tool for your business.
+Beyond tax preparation and bookkeeping services, accountants who are experts in medical accounting can also provide specialist advice to help you manage and grow your medical practice.
+They can also ensure the financial health of your business, which can be an invaluable tool.

 At the end of the day, you are running a business.
-So it’s important to have certain business plans and cash flow strategies in place.
+So it’s essential to have viable business plans and cash flow strategies in place.

 Tips For Choosing an Accountant for Doctors

-So now you know why it’s important for doctors to seek the services of an accountant.
+So now you know why doctors should seek the services of an accountant.
 But how do you go about choosing the best one?

 Here are some factors you should consider when choosing the best accountant for doctors:

-- Industry-specific experience: the ideal candidate will demonstrate experience of working with medical professionals, including doctors.
-They should also know and understand the particular complexities surrounding medical accounting within the healthcare industry.
-Medical expertise can also be advantageous since they would understand what is needed during tax time and how to maximise the relevant tax deductions for doctors.
+- Industry-specific experience: The ideal candidate will demonstrate knowledge of working with medical professionals, including doctors.
+They should also know and understand the complexities surrounding medical accounting within the healthcare industry.
+Medical expertise can also be advantageous since they would understand what you need during tax time and how to maximise the relevant tax deductions.

-- Think about your specific needs: Do you need someone to take care of BAS lodgements just to keep track of your accounts or to help you with your financial obligations and financial goals?
-Some accountants offer all these services in one package while others are specialists in either area.
+- Think about your specific needs: Do you need someone to take care of BAS lodgements to keep track of your accounts or help you with your financial obligations and goals?
+Some accountants offer all these services in one package, while others are specialists in either area.
 For example, some will only do accounting tasks but not other work like tax returns.

 Beyond these specific considerations for choosing an accountant for doctors, there are various general factors you need to consider when choosing an accountant for your medical practice business.